JacobKMcPherson/template_latex_presentation/README.md

-Use this template and make edits in OverLeaf.com
+Use this template (create new repository) and make edits in OverLeaf.com